ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When a Registration Officer or Supervisor opts to download setup kit and selects the OS-specific setup kit to download, the system allows the user to download the setup kit to the storage location chosen by the user

 1. User then unzips the setup kit.
-1. Extract the files and folders from the zip file to a chosen location.
+1. Extract the files and folders from the zip file to the chosen location.
 1. Allows user to verify that the files and folder structure are as described in the design document.
 1. System captures and stores the download transaction details for audit purpose (except PII data).